Home

 If you have never seen the swans in Stratford Ontario, then take the time to enjoy a stroll beside the river - it is tranquil and peaceful there.

-Thomson Carriage Service & Sleigh Rides - now here is something unique!
-In summer you can enjoy a ride in a horse-drawn carriage as you tour Stratford, and in the winter you can take a Sleigh ride!
-Call 1-519-271-9100 for information or to book.
+Carriage Service - now here is something unique!
+In summer you can enjoy a ride in a horse-drawn carriage as you tour Stratford.

 If you are planning to Camp in this area while you visit Stratford Ontario, Wildwood Conservation Area is a great place to stay in either tent or trailer.
 Amid 20 km of trails there are 425 treed camping sites, 350 with electricity, this park is also open for Day Use.